 Rose Show and Festival

-For more than 20 years, the Plantation Wildlife Arts Festival (PWAF) has developed a reputation as a premier celebration of arts and culture in the Red Hills region of south Georgia and north Florida.
-Each November, sporting and wildlife enthusiasts and fine arts connoisseurs alike enjoy a variety of PWAF events.
-The festival has established a devout following of artists and patrons that value the beauty and bounty of this unique corner of the world.
+Each November, sporting and wildlife enthusiasts and fine arts connoisseurs alike enjoy a variety of WAF events.
+The festival has established a devout following of artists and patrons who value the beauty and bounty of this unique corner of the world.
 All festival proceeds benefit Thomasville Center for the Arts and its ongoing commitment to serve as a catalyst for artistic expression, arts education, and creative economy in Thomasville, Georgia.